GuillaumeCisco/react-json-prettify/README.md

   ![](assets/demo2.png)

-Modifying the padding will modify the numbe of spaces to indent.
+Modifying the padding will modify the number of spaces to indent.

-Regarding themes, this modules come with 81 themes.
+Regarding themes, this modules come with predefined 81 themes.
-For the main part, they come from [highlightjs](https://highlightjs.org/static/demo/)
+For the main part, they come from [highlightjs](https://highlightjs.org/static/demo/).
 Do not hesitate to play with them.

 Overriding a theme to your needs is very easy.
 And you can control most of the part of the render.